 Bessie is originally Australian but has been a Londoner for 21 years.
 She is a mother of two and a local community psychiatrist, with an additional specialisation in psychotherapy.
 She has interests in forging useful links between the statutory, voluntary and private sectors as well as in fundraising.
 Bessie has worked with rough sleepers in central London with severe mental illness and has extensive training in management and leadership, including at the Kings’ Fund.
 She has been a Trustee since the current charity was established in 2009

-Tori lives next to the farm, has been a regular volunteer since 2012 and became a trustee in 2014.
+Tori started volunteering in 2012 and became a trustee in 2014.
 She is Creative Director of the social enterprise Shift, designing consumer products which have a positive effect on social and environmental issues, and has a background in the advertising industry.
 She helps the farm with their communications and enjoys growing vegetables.

 Ayden lives close to the farm and joined the board in 2017.
 He worked as a journalist in television and radio news for more than a decade before retraining as a lawyer.
 He is currently a trainee solicitor at firm in the City that has particular expertise advising charities and social enterprises.

 Charlie joined the farm in August 2017 through a board training programme run by his employer.
 He has worked in banking for 5 years and is a qualified accountant.
 Originally from Cambridgeshire, he now lives in Pinner with his wife and son.
 His family has an agricultural background which is what attracted him to join the farm as a trustee and treasurer.